insta-advance/qt5-qbs/README.md

     qtchooser -install qhost <path-to-qhost>
     export QT_SELECT=qhost

-Now, build Qt using your target profile:
+Now, build Qt using your configuration and target profile:
-    qbs build -f qt.qbs profile:<your target profile>
+    qbs build -f qt.qbs profile:<your target profile> qbs.installRoot:/path/of/your/choice

-You may now install Qt:
+*Note*: remember to also pass configure.configuration:<path to qconfig.json> if you did not set a default configuration or add a qconfig.json to your source directory.
+Or you can pass configure.configuration:null to disable loading from a configuration file.

+You may also pass configuration arguments on the command line, for example:
+    qbs [...] configure.opengl:"desktop" # enables desktop OpenGL
+    qbs [...] configure.widgets: false   # disables widgets

+Alternatively, install Qt as a separete step by adding --no-install to the build method above and then running:
     qbs install -f qt.qbs profile:<your target profile> --install-root /path/of/your/choice

-### Configuring Qt
-The previous instructions build Qt with default options, with some configuration being detected based on availability of packages.
-For more fine-grained control, set any of the following configuration options on the command line:

-...

-For example, to set the OpenGL configuration to "desktop", use:
-    qbs build -f qt.qbs QtHost.config.opengl:desktop

 ### FAQ
 Q: Does this project build qmake?